 When a car accident happens, the path to getting back on the road and resuming your life is not always clear.
-Your vehicle may have sustained significant damage, injuries may be keeping you away from work, and your monthly bills continue to show up despite the interruption to the normalcy you once knew.
+Injuries may be keeping you away from work, and your monthly bills continue to show up despite the interruption to the normalcy you once knew.

 An accident can range from a minor inconvenience to a full-on threat to your livelihood.
 With this in mind, it is always helpful to consult with an experienced personal injury attorney, such as ours at McCormick & Vilushis LLC.
 We understand the legal options that Pennsylvania state law affords you, and we can help you make sense of the insurance coverage that is involved.